JMiocevich/github-deployment-example/README.md

 ## Limitations

 * This example does not cover paging of results from the GitHub API
 - Listing deployments shows retried deployments.
-But it does not capture start/end times of retries properly - all retries are listed with the same start/end time.
+But it does not capture start/end times of retries properly - all retries are listed with the same start/end time.aa